scottlowry/ScottLowryNet/www/content/posts/apt-cache-proxy.md

 ---
-title: "Set Up a Cache Proxy for Debian Updates"
+title: "Setting Up a Cache Proxy for Debian Updates"
 date: 2025-06-12
 draft: false
 summary: "How to set up Apt-Cacher Ng to cache Debian updates"